omerlin/yncrea-virtualization/docs/kubernetesAdvanced.md

 ```

 #### Create a service
-Instead of using the `kubectl expose` command, we declare the service explicitly.
+Instead of using the `kubectl expose` command, we declare the service explicitly.\

-File `service.yml`
+File `service.yml`:\

 ```yaml hl_lines=11
 apiVersion: v1
 kind: Service